Functorial transfer between relative trace formulas in rank one: Introduction

 Let $\a_X^*$ be the dual Lie algebra to the torus $A_X$, and $\c_X^*=\a_X^*\sslash W_X$ --- both of these spaces are isomorphic to the affine line.
 There is a smooth abelian group scheme $J$ over $\c_X^*$ whose general fiber is isomorphic to $A_X$, but the isomorphism is only determined up to the action of $W_X$, and whose special fiber (over $0=$ the image of $0\in \a_X^*$) is isomorphic to $\{\pm 1\} \times \Ga$.
 This group scheme is known, for example, as the group scheme of regular centralizers over the Kostant section of $\mathfrak{sl}_2$, and it can be abstractly defined as

 where $\Res_{\a_X^* / \c_X^*}$ denotes Weil restriction of scalars from $\a_X^*$ to $\c_X^*$.

-Knop has shown \cite{KnAut} that, except perhaps for the non-identity component of the special fiber of $J$, this group scheme acts canonically on $T^*X$ over $\g^*$.
+Knop has shown \cite{KnAut} that, except perhaps for the non-identity component of the nilpotent fiber of $J$, this group scheme acts canonically on $T^*X$ over $\g^*$.
 (This action is canonical in that its differential is the Hamiltonian vector field induced from canonical isomorphisms $T^*X\sslash G\xrightarrow\sim \c_X^*$ and $\operatorname{Lie}(J) \simeq T^* \c_X^*$.)
-Thus, being a bit imprecise as far as the action of the non-identity component of the special fiber goes, we have a map
+Thus, being a bit imprecise as far as the action of the non-identity component of the nilpotent fiber goes, we have a map

 and it is its composition with the map to $X\times X$ (after projectivization) which will give rise to the desired resolution:

 On the other hand, we have, by definition, a canonical quotient map $J\to A_X\sslash W_X$, and this can be used to prove the isomorphism $X\times X\sslash G\xrightarrow\sim A_X\sslash W_X$.